onosproject/ran-simulator/api/e2/README.md

-E2 interface proto files are copied here from onos-ran repo (see bin/compile-protos.sh)
+E2 interface proto files are copied here from onos-ric repo (see bin/compile-protos.sh)